5 Famous Alberta National Parks for Nature Escape!

 Besides wildlife, you can also go hiking and mountain biking or explore the Peace-Athabasca Delta, which sees millions of birds pass through each year.

-The least convenient of the Alberta tours, you’ll have to fly or drive 15 hours from Edmonton to reach Fort Smith, the main access point to the park, which is what contributes to this lesser-known national park.
+The least convenient of the Alberta tours is that you’ll have to fly or drive 15 hours from Edmonton to reach Fort Smith, the main access point to the park, which is what contributes to this lesser-known national park.

-But if you make it, it’s worth visiting one of the best national parks Canada has to offer.
+But if you make it, visiting one of Canada’s best national parks is worth visiting.

 Q.1 How Many Alberta National Parks Are There?

 Ans.
-Alberta is home to five national parks – Banff, Elk Island, Jasper, Waterton Lakes, and Wood Buffalo National Park.
+Alberta has five national parks – Banff, Elk Island, Jasper, Waterton Lakes, and Wood Buffalo National Park.

 Q.2 Which Is the Most Famous National Park in Alberta?

 Ans.
-No list of famous Alberta National Parks would make it without Banff National Park!
-Banff is Canada’s oldest and most visited park, with over 6,000 square kilometres of untouched wilderness.
+Banff National Park is Canada’s oldest and most visited park, with over 6,000 square kilometers of untouched wilderness, making it the most popular one.

 Q.3 What Are Some Other Things to Do in Alberta?